darlingtonogbuefi/microsoft-intune-cicd/README.md

 ## Overview

 This project provides a complete CI/CD pipeline that automates testing, provisioning, configuration management, and deployment of PowerShell scripts to Microsoft Intune.
-It leverages multiple DevOps tools including GitHub Actions, Azure DevOps Pipelines, Pester, PSScriptAnalyzer, Terraform, Ansible, and Azure services like Key Vault and Intune.
+It leverages multiple DevOps tools including GitHub Actions, Azure DevOps Pipelines, Terraform, Ansible, and Azure services like Key Vault and Intune.

 The solution enables:
 - Infrastructure provisioning with Terraform + GitActions (Workflow)